BRITISH/AMERICAN LEGAL TIMELINE

 Q & A on Roman Law -- www.jura.uni-sb.de/Rechtsgeschichte/Ius.Romanum/english.html

-Roman Legal Tradition, a journal published at the U. of Kansas – www.romanlegaltradition.org/
+Roman Legal Tradition, a journal published by the U. of Glasgow and the Ames Foundation – www.romanlegaltradition.org/